sujan-sarker/sujan-sarker.github.io/_pages/about.md

 Thanks for visiting!

-I am Sujan Sarker, a second-year Ph.D. student in Computer Science at the University of Virginia.
+I am Sujan Sarker, a fourth-year Ph.D. student in Computer Science at the University of Virginia.
 I am working as a Graduate Research Assistant at the Collaborative Robotics Lab under the supervision of Prof. Tariq Iqbal.
 I have completed my Master of Science (M.S.) and Bachelor of Science (B.Sc.) degrees in Computer Science and Engineering (CSE) from the  Department of Computer Science and Engineering, [University of Dhaka (DU)](https://www.du.ac.bd/), Dhaka, Bangladesh.
-Now, I am also an assistant professor (On leave) at the Department of Robotics and Mechatronics at the same university.
-My research interests include, but are not limited to, Wireless Sensor Networks, Mobile crowdsensing, Edge Computing, Mobile Device Cloud, Internet of Things (IoT), Distributed Systems, Cyber-Physical Systems, Human-Robot Interaction (HRI), and Machine Learning Applications.
+I am also an assistant professor (on leave) in the Department of Robotics and Mechatronics at the same university.
+My research interests include Embodied AI, Multi-agent Collaboration, and Human-Robot Interactions.

 **For additional information, please see my [CV](https://sujan-sarker.github.io/cv/) and [publications](https://sujan-sarker.github.io/publications/).**